About Charles Taylor

 Dr. Taylor joined the Political Science Department in the Fall of 2008.
 His teaching focuses in state and local government, public administration, and public policy process.
 His research focuses primarily on a variety of policy areas across state and local governments.
 Dr. Taylor has taught Public Opinion and Political Behavior (POLS 370), Intergovernmental Relations (POLS 435), and Administrative Problems in State Government (POLS 466) at the undergraduate level.

-For the M.P.A. program Dr. Taylor serves as the Program Director.
-He has taught Problems in Public Policy (POLS 642), Managing Human Resources for Public Services (POLS 652), and Public Financial Administration (POLS 653) in the M.P.A. program.
+Dr. Taylor has taught Problems in Public Policy (POLS 642), Managing Human Resources for Public Services (POLS 652), and Public Financial Administration (POLS 653) in the M.P.A. program.
 Dr. Taylor also severs as the Managing Director of the Bowen Center for Public Affairs here at Ball State University.

 Before Dr. Taylor began his academic career, he served 15 years as an engineer and manager in Missouri local government.